 A recipient of the Ernst & Young Entrepreneur of the Year Award and finalist for Inc. Magazine’s Entrepreneur of the Year, Keller is widely recognized as a business leader.
 REALTOR® Magazine named him one of real estate’s most influential thought leaders.
 A REAL Trends survey identified Gary as one of the five “Most Admired People” in real estate.

 In 2015, Inman News named Keller as one of the top real estate “doers” who are driving change in the industry.
-And in 2016, Swanepoel named him one of the five most powerful people in residential real estate.
-In 2020, Gary Keller officially stepped into a new role as executive chairman at KWx, transitioning all of his previous Keller Williams responsibilities and duties to president Josh Team.
+And, in 2016, Swanepoel named him one of the five most powerful people in residential real estate.
+In 2020, Gary Keller officially stepped into a new role as executive chairman at KWx, transitioning all of his previous Keller Williams responsibilities and duties to the president’s position.

 A teacher at heart, Gary has been acknowledged as a distinguished alumnus of both his high school and Baylor, where he established the Keller Center for Research in the Hankamer School of Business.
 Gary continues to teach seminars across North America and coaches small-business owners and entrepreneurs.
-He also guides the development of innovative new initiatives, including Mega Agent Expansion and KW Kids Can.
+He also guides the development of innovative new initiatives, including KW Kids Can.